Sorok-Dva/allods-web-library/README.md

 - Control Game Server : define maxUsersOnShard limit

 More incoming (BillingServer API, GameTool & LogServer and much more) !

+## Warning
+This web library should be used only on a localhost environment.
+You should also close all game API ports.
+If you use it through a public IP or do not close these ports, **EVERYBODY** will be able to use the full API, so be really careful with this.

+_(if needed by some server owners, we'll be able to provide a solution that will allows remote connection with gameTool, open a issue for that.)_

 ## How to start ?
 Start by moving the jar files in the `/jars` folder into your `gameServer/server_bin/jars` (make a backup of those files before just in case).